sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

     net use N: \\server\share
     ```

-4. Copy the VHD to the destination PC's main partition.
+4. Copy the VHD from the network drive or storage location to the destination PC's main partition.

     ```
     copy N:\VHDs\Windows.vhd M: